opentext-idol/idol-oem-tutorials/resources/keyview_filter/README.md

 ### Coffee Chain.twbx
 - Download from [Tableau.com](https://community.tableau.com/s/question/0D54T00000C5bBjSAJ/where-can-i-download-the-sample-data-sets)
 - Scroll down in forums post to the link to `Coffee Chain.twbx.zip`.

-The downloaded file is a zip containing the .twbx file.
+> NOTE: The downloaded file is a zip containing the .twbx file.
 Extract it from the zip to use.

 ## Advanced Text Extraction